 All prospective students must be admissible to SF State in accordance with existing criteria as stated in the “Undergraduate Admissions Requirements” section of the University Bulletin.

 These documents are optional, but highly recommended.
 Please note that volunteer experience will get points only if it's more than 120 hours.
 In addition, Letter of verification needs to be on letterhead from organization(s):

 - Health related work/volunteer experience

-- Multi-linguistic fluency within health-related or multicultural experiences
+- Multi-linguistic fluency within health-related or service to underserved community experiences

 - Veteran or active duty military status